11101111001/qatesting/README.md

 ```

 Open **http://localhost:3000** and click **Run** on any test.
 You can **Abort** a running test or **Reset** all statuses/logs at any time.
+Users on **windows** must run this in WSL due to test pathing requirements.

 ---